 As much as 98% of the moisture in your home is generated in the bathrooms and kitchens.
-Owens Corning Loosefill Insulation can help to alleviate all this excess humidity because it does not absorb moisture essentially allowing any moistness in the air to flow through the attic rather than building up in the insulation.
-Also acting as a barrier between the warmer, moist air of the home’s interior and the air in the naturally drier attic space, attic insulation will safeguard against condensation caused by temperature variations and humidity.
+Valentine Roofing’s choice for attic insulation creates a barrier between the warmer, moist air of the home’s interior and the air in the naturally drier attic space.
+Attic insulation will safeguard against condensation caused by temperature variations and humidity.
 Reduced moisture in the attic will help to prevent mold and mildew growth in the attic.

 Home moisture generated by bathrooms and kitchens

 Most attics are under-insulated here in the Pacific Northwest.
 The Department of Energy (DOE) recommends an R-value between R-38 and 60 for this area meaning most homes in Puget Sound are under-insulated.
 It was reported by the North American Insulation Manufacturers Association that only 10% of all single-family homes in the United States are properly insulated.
 Updating attic insulation is cost-effective and easy.
 It is also a great way to protect your home while meeting DOE recommendations.

 Attic insulation is essential when it comes to energy efficiency.
 Insulation helps to maintain consistent temperatures within the home.
 This will keep your home more comfortable year-round regardless of the outside temperature.
 By increasing the efficiency of the attic and the home itself the cost of heating and cooling can be lowered by as much as 25% in some cases, earning energy star partner status.